krizten/Beginners-Guide-To-Web-Scraping/README.md

 ## ```TABLE OF CONTENTS```
 * Preamble
   * Installation and setup of Python Interpreter, IDE/Text Editor
-  * Introduction to web scraping, Robots.txt
+  * Web scraping theories (Introduction to web scraping, robots.txt, Sitemaps, legal policy and more)
   * Crawling Vs Scraping